find-joyjotter/jotterjoy-docu/README.md

 You will need Obsidian installed in your system for this to work.
 You can also download Obsidian [here](https://obsidian.md/).

 Currently on available in MacOS devices with M1 chips or higher.
-Windows version still WIP.
+Not available on Windows as of now.

 # Installation